 Example Stewardship and Oversight Plans

-Tennessee Example (HTML / PDF - 60 KB): This Stewardship and Oversight Plan outlines the roles and responsibilities of the Federal Highway Administration and the Tennessee Department of Environment and Conservation in the accomplishment of oversight and administration of the Recreational Trails Program.
+Tennessee Example (HTML / PDF): This Stewardship and Oversight Plan outlines the roles and responsibilities of the Federal Highway Administration and the Tennessee Department of Environment and Conservation in the accomplishment of oversight and administration of the Recreational Trails Program.